Links on this page are provided as a convenience and do not imply endorsement.

 LGBT (Lesbian, Gay, Bisexual, Transgender/Transsexual)

-- Los Angeles Gay & Lesbian Center - provides a broad array of services for the lesbian, gay, bisexual, and transgender community, welcoming nearly a quarter-million client visits from ethnically diverse youth and adults each year.
+- Los Angeles Gay & Lesbian Center - provides a broad array of services for the lesbian, gay, bisexual, and transgender community, youth and adults.

 - PFLAG - PFLAG is the nation's largest family and ally organization.
 Support for families, allies and people who are LGBTQ.

-- The Trevor Project - The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.
+- The Trevor Project - Crisis intervention and suicide prevention services in support of lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.
 The Trevor HelpLine is 1-800-850-8078.

 Mental Health Resources